New To Benignus?

 You can expect your child to bring a folder home every Wednesday.
 It is our hope that you and your child will take this opportunity to go over the papers together before you sign and return the folder on the following day.
 Your child will appreciate your praise for accomplishments and progress made, as well as your encouragement and understanding in those areas where improvement is needed.

 We are very proud of Benignus and your children.
 You are encouraged to visit with us.
-However, in order to ensure maximum protection for your children, you must sign in at the front office and receive a visitor's tag.
+However, in order to ensure maximum protection for your children, all visitors must show their ID to the camera at the front door.
+The office staff will unlock the door for entry after they see your ID.
+You will then sign in at the front office and receive a visitor's tag.
 The teachers have been instructed to escort persons without a tag to the office in order to obtain one.

 The goal of the library program at Benignus is to support classroom instruction and promote reading for pleasure.
 We strive to provide students, faculty and the community with tools necessary to develop critical thinking and analytical problem-solving skills.
 Providing access to print, non-print and electronic resources for all of our patrons, facilitates this goal.